ggeorgovassilis/reactive-programming/README.md

 };
 ```

-The library provides a convenience utility ```CallbackToPromiseAdapter.callback(Class, Promise)``` which, again via proxies and reflection, auto-generates
+The library provides a convenience utility ```CallbackAdapter.callback(Class, Promise)``` which, again via proxies and reflection, auto-generates
 a callback of type ```Class``` which will resolve ```Promise``` when the callback is called.
 All it does is proxy the ```Class``` interface and
 look for single-argument methods which can resolve ```Promise```.